ictinnovations/ictagent/doc/developer_guide.md

 If the reject button is clicked it will set the targetActivity idle and will change the screen and also it will call the function **action_hangup** which detects the call status i.e in case of ringing its status is **new** so it wil reject the call.

 ### Transfer Call
 When the call is answered it shows **incall** screen which has Hangup,Transfer and send DTMF buttons.
 When the transfer button is clicked it will show the transfer dropdown.
-When the **Start Transfer Call** button is clicked, an event in the popup_gui.js is fired which takes the value of selected Extension and calls another function **action-transfer** which transfers the call to the selected Extension.
+When the **Start Transfer Call** button is clicked, function **action_transfer** is executed which transfers the call to the selected Extension.

 ### Dial a number
 A user can dial a number manually by entering the number in input field.
-When the call button is clicked, it has an event Listener which will take the value of the number and will call the function **changeActivity('callUncallButton')** which detects that if the oldActivity is idle than it makes call to the number and change the targetActivity to the outgoing and also changes the screen.
+When the call button is clicked, it has an event Listener which will take the value of the number and will call the function **changeActivity('callUncallButton')** which dials the number.

 ### Call Answered
-On incoming call, if the answer button is clicked, it will change the targetActivity to the incall ans will change the screen and also it will call a function **action_answer** in popup_gui.js which will answer the call.
+On incoming call, if the answer button is clicked, it will call a function **action_answer** in popup_gui.js which will answer the call.

 ### Call Rejected
-On incoming call, if the reject button is clicked it will set the targetActivity idle and will change the screen and also it will call the function **action_hangup** which detects the call status i.e in case of ringing its status is **new** so it wil reject the call.
+On incoming call, if the reject button is clicked it will call the function **action_hangup** which detects the call status i.e in case of ringing its status is **new** so it wil reject the call.

 ### Event Hangup

-When the call is ended from the remote site a function simple.on("ended") fires in the popup.js which calls a function **event_hangup** in the popup_gui.js which checks if the targetActivity is not idle than close all dtmf and transfer tools, changeActivity action to the stop and displays the idle screen.
+When the call is ended from the remote site a function simple.on("ended") fires in the popup.js which calls a function **event_hangup** in the popup_gui.js which displays the idle screen.

 ### Event Answered

-When the call is answered from the remote site a function simple.on("connected") is fired in popup.js which calls a function **event_answer** in the popup_gui.js calls the function changeActivity('eventCallAnswered') and changes the targetActivity as incall and shows the incall screen.
+When the call is answered from the remote site a function simple.on("connected") is fired in popup.js which calls a function **event\_answer** in the **popup\_gui.js** which shows the incall screen.

 ### In Call/Active Call